 Place the wood over the new tile so that it stretches across a few adjacent pieces.
 Then, use a rubber mallet to tap the wood down on top of the tiles to ensure that it sets even with the surface of the others.Continue to 9 of 11 below.

 Use a wet cloth to remove excess moisture from the surface of the tile.
 A screwdriver can be used to remove any mortar that seeped up along the grout lines while placing the replacement piece.

 You will then want to allow the adhesive to thoroughly dry over the course of the next 24 hours.
 Once it has you can take a pair of pliers, and carefully remove the tile spacers from the four corners of the pieces.Continue to 10 of 11 below.

 Grout The Replacement Marble Piece

 Try to find a tile grout color that will match your existing grout lines.
 Then mix a little bit of it, and allow it to dry over the course of a couple of hours.
 This will show you what it will look like no your floor and will let you gauge how closely the colors match up.
 Before proceeding, you may want to apply sealer to the surrounding marble tiles so that they are not stained by the grout.

 Once satisfied, mix another small batch of grout and apply it to the seams of the replacement tile with... a grout float.
-Don’t apply too much, and do your best to direct it down into the grooves, and off the surface of the marble pieces.
-Then use a large damp sponge to wipe excess grout off of the tiles.Continue to 11 of 11 below.
+Don’t apply too much, and do your best to direct it down into the grooves and off the surface of the marble pieces.
+Use a large damp sponge to wipe excess grout off of the tiles.Continue to 11 of 11 below.

 11 of 11